 Whether a result of hormone changes, lifestyle changes, or just genetic makeup, moms-to-be experience a wide range of emotions for a whole bunch of reasons.

-- Pregnancy-related hormones: When you’re pregnant, and particularly during the first trimester before your body acclimates, your hormone levels will be raging to prepare your body for delivery.
+- Pregnancy-related hormones: When you’re pregnant, and particularly during the first trimester, your hormone levels will be raging to prepare your body for delivery.
 Along with this elevation in hormones may come some fluctuation in your moods, because your body is simply not used to all this activity.
 Some women report feeling stronger emotions, or feelings of moodiness or anxiety.
 All are normal, and these deep, hormonal emotions usually go away by the end of the first trimester.
 New symptoms and body changes may also play into some unpredictable emotions, so just remember: Every mom-to-be goes through this.

 - Environmental factors: In addition to hormonal and bodily changes and everything else going on inside and outside of your body, environmental factors can also really affect women’s emotions throughout pregnancy.
 Lots of women feel stressed out when preparing for such a big change, and there’s nothing abnormal about questioning these changes and wondering how they’ll impact your future.